moorepants/dissertation/control.rst

    They also have other sensors such as ultrasonic sensors for obstacle detection.
 They demonstate stability at zero, reverse and forward speeds, stopping for obstacles, and tracking a narrow s-curve.
-[Mutsaerts2010]_
-   designed a Lego NXT bicycle robot with a simple proporional steer into the direction of roll rate controller and `demonstrates
-   <http://youtu.be/VxiOy4QzD7I>`_ the bicycle roll stability in crude turns
-   and straight ahead running.
 [BicyRobo2011]_
    In 2011 the first `BicyRobo Thailand student competition
    <http://bicyrobo.ait.ac.th/>`_ occured and many videos on the internet